Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/forms/quantity-selector.md

 ### Events

-Boosted's quantity selector form component exposes one event for hooking into quantity selector functionality.
+Boosted's quantity selector form component exposes the classic `change` event when the value of an input has been changed.

 <table class="table">
   <thead>